ComArch-Assembler-Project/Assembler-Simulator/README.md

 ```
 - Important Function
 ```
+  - getOpcode(instruction)        -> return opcode that match to Instruction
+  - getType(instruction)          -> return Type that match to Instruction
+  - getNumberOfField(instruction) -> return number of field that match to Instruction
   - addZeroBits(field , size)     -> add 0 to field until field.Length = size
   - TwoCompliment(binary)         -> do 2's compliment on binary input
   - binaryToDecimal(List<String>) -> turn binaryList to decimalList